azurelyte/azurelyte.github.io/README.md

 # azurelyte.github.io

 Hello there!
 This is my (Jared's) public repository for a static site using the github pages jekyll and ruby workflow.
-You probably don't want this is you happened upon this repo by chance and are probably looking for this: https://docs.github.com/en/pages/quickstart
+You probably don't want this. if you happened upon this repo by chance and are probably looking for this: https://docs.github.com/en/pages/quickstart

 ## Getting Started